Employees at companies like Netflix or Google can be up to 40% more productive than average workers, studies suggest.

 Netflix’s expense policy is summed up in just five words:

-“Act in Netflix’s Best Interest”.
+“Act in Netflix’s best interest”.

-Without an expense policy in place.
+… and it still doesn’t have an expense policy in place.

 The Netflix Way: “Treat People Like Adults”